samanthashleyrose/Note-Taker/README.md

 2. **Create and Save Notes**
 - Enter in a Title for your note along with a description.
-- Once satisified with your note, click 'Save Note' in the upper right corner of the screen.
+- Once satisfied with your note, click 'Save Note' in the upper right corner of the screen.
 You may save an unlimited amount of notes.
 - Your saved note will appear in the notes bar on the left.

 3. **Manage Notes**